Not sure if AWS S3 is the right cloud computing solution for you? Here we discuss all there is to know about the solution. Click for more information.

 2. Click on Create Bucket, then give a suitable name of your bucket.
 Choose suitable access with ACL, it can be modified later.

 3. Manage access and versioning as per preference.
+By default, all buckets are private when created.

 4. Manage encryption for the objects in the bucket by either enabling or disabling it.